Khalistani-gangster nexus: ED searches 12 locations in Rajasthan, Haryana | www.lokmattimes.com

 Khalistani-gangster nexus: ED searches 12 locations in Rajasthan, Haryana

-New Delhi, Dec 5 In a crackdown on the Khalistani-gangster nexus, the Enforcement Directorate (ED) on Tuesday carried out searches at over 12 locations in Haryana and Rajasthan on premises linked to alleged suspects, sources said.
+New Delhi, Dec 5 In a crackdown on the Khalistani-gangster nexus, the Enforcement Directorate (ED) on Tuesday carried out searches at over 12 locations in Haryana and Rajasthan on premises linked to alleged suspects of the Lawrence Bishnoi and Kala Jathedi gang, sources said.

 The searches began on Tuesday early morning and are currently underway at several locations.

-The source, however, did not reveal the names of the suspects whose premises are being searched.
+The source, however, did not reveal the names of the suspects whose premises were being searched.

 The ED officials remained tight-lipped on the development.